-Students and visitors may use the courtesy phones located on the second floor of the facility across from room 212 (Qatar Ballroom) for local calls.
+Students and visitors may use the courtesy phones located on the second floor of the LBC across from the Qatar Ballroom for local calls.

 The use of skates, roller blades, skateboards, scooters, and hoverboards is not permitted in the LBC.

 Reservation requests for one-time events in the LBC must be submitted online at ems.tulane.edu at least two weeks prior to the proposed event date.
 Requests will not be accepted less than two business days prior to the proposed event date.
 Reservation requests must include set-up details including diagrams if applicable.
 Reservations will not be confirmed until set-up details are complete.

 Recognized Student Organizations and University departments are allowed to reserve space on a weekly basis (one meeting per week) unless granted an exception by the Director of the Lavin-Bernick Center for University Life.
 Recurring weekly meetings may be booked after November 1 for the spring semester and after April 1 for the summer and fall semesters.